MCxQC/Hello-World/README.md

 # DeviceIDFinder
-AutoHotkey script to find your device's unique IDs.
+This AutoHotkey script allows to find your device's unique IDs.

-# DeviceIDPnP
-AutoHotkey script to launch actions when devices are connected/disconnected.

 ### Requirement
 * AutoHotkey v2

-### New
-* Updated to AutoHotkey v2.
+# MyEventsToMonitor
+This AutoHotkey script allows for the automatic launching of actions when devices are connected or disconnected, and when processes or windows are created or terminated.

+### Can monitor the following events
-* Support for groups of devices.
+* Device or groups of devices are connected or disconnected.
-* Option to launch/not launch the device's actions when the script starts.
-* Option to show or hide tooltips in the top left corner.
+* Process or a group of processes are created or terminated.
+* Window or a group windows matching multiple criterias are created or terminated.
+* Mix of process(es) and window(s)

+### Can't monitor
+* Mix of device(s), process(es) and window(s) in a single "Event" (It can be done by manual coding in "MyEventsActions").

+### Supported devices
+* USB, Bluetooth, HDMI etc...

 ### Instructions

+* **Device**
-* Run "DeviceIDFinder.ahk" to identify your devices.
+* Run "DeviceIDFinder.ahk" to identify your devices.**
-* Add your device's IDs and device's names at the top of the script (DeviceIDPnP.ahk).
-The device's names doesn't have to exactly match the names found with "DeviceIDFinder.ahk".
+* Add your device's IDs and "Eventname" at the top of the script (DeviceIDPnP.ahk).
 You can name them whatever you want.
-* Add the device's names and the actions that you want to launch when the devices are connected/disconnected.
+* Add the "Eventname" and the actions that you want to launch when the devices are connected or disconnected.

+* **Process(es) and window(s)**

 ### Options

-* **DeviceName**
+* **EventName**

-Names of the device(s).
-The same name is used to launch the associated device's actions.
+Name of the event.
+The same name is used to launch the associated event's actions.

 * **DeviceID**